deopurkar/deopurkar.github.io/teaching/ag2021/index.md

 ## Classwork

 The format of our classwork will be as follows.
 The first meeting of the week (Monday) will be a traditional lecture in which I will explain the key ideas of a topic, but not prove all the details.
 In the following two meetings (Wednesday, Thursday), we will work out the details in small groups.
-By the end of Thursday, you will write a "progress report" (a 1-2 sentence summary of your progress for each question) and submit it on Gradescope.
+By the end of Thursday, you will write a &ldquo;progress report&rdquo; (a 1-2 sentence summary of your progress for each question) and submit it on Gradescope.
 On Friday, based on the progress reports, I will present the solutions.
 Students (selected at random) will write up the solutions and send them to me in a week.
 I will add the write-ups to [our notes](notes).

 # Policies